prometheus/blackbox_exporter/CONFIGURATION.md

 # The query sent in the TCP probe and the expected associated response.
 # "expect" matches a regular expression; it is mutually exclusive with "expect_bytes".
-# "expect_bytes" does exact byte-by-byte match; it is mutually exclusive with "expect".
+# "expect_bytes" does exact byte-by-byte match; it is mutually exclusive with "expect" and "reject".
+# "reject" matches a regular expression; if it matches a line before "expect", the probe fails immediately.
 # "labels" can define labels which will be exported on metric "probe_expect_info";
 # "send" sends some content;
 # "send" and "labels.value" can contain values matched by "expect" (such as "${1}");